BLOG

 The Gothic pink-and-white-marble Doge’s Palace sits on the east side of the piazza.
 Before the Christian holiday of Lent, this area becomes the epicenter of Venice’s Carnival, where partygoers dress in elaborate masks and costumes.
 A gondola ride away are the Peggy Guggenheim Collection, an influential gallery of modern art, and the Galleria dell’Accademia, a museum of Renaissance-era and Vedutisti paintings.
 The covered Rialto foot-bridge leads to a market that supplies many of the city’s fish-focused Venetian restaurants.

 It was one of those hot January days in Bangalore.
-The advertising agency where
+The advertising agency

-I worked at that time was in Unity Buildings on Mysore Road.
+where I worked at that time was in Unity Buildings on Mysore Road.
 After having a bland vegetarian lunch at Kamath, there was hardly anything else for me to do other than wandering with the crowd that window-shopped the many shops that hugged the lower level of the complex.

-water bottle I was sipping water from.
+A young man, may be on his lunch break, approached me and casually asked for the water bottle I was sipping water from.
 I politely refused him and told him to get one for himself from the deli nearby.
 He left without saying a word.
 But he was back in a couple of minutes and made the same demand!
-Again, I told him to get his own water bottle.
-He left without saying a word.
-To my surprise, he was back without a water bottle and insisted that he had to have my water bottle!
+Again,

 I was more amused than amazed.
 I relented to his demand, finally.
 He took the water bottle and walked away without saying a word.
 It appeared to me that he was probably testing me in a very mysterious way.

-Even though it was only a dream, it kept me thinking about it for days before I decided to decipher its message.
+I decided to decipher its message.
 And the answer came from two reliable sources without any delay:

 God blesses those who come to the aid of the poor and rebukes those who turn away from them: “Give to him who begs from you, do not refuse him who would borrow from you.”
 (Catechism of the Catholic Church: 2443)